IT-DecisionTelecom/DecisionTelecom-CSharp/README.md

 // Get your SMS balance
 var balanceResult = await smsClient.GetBalanceAsync()
 ```

+Please see other examples in the *DecisionTelecom.Examples* project for a complete overview of all available SDK calls.

 ### Error handling
 All client methods return special `Result` object, which has flags to determine whether the operation was executed successfully or not.